RAFFLES: Reasoning-based Attribution of Faults for LLM Systems

 \section{Abstract}

-We have reached a critical roadblock in the development and enhancement of long-horizon, multi-component LLM agentic systems: it is incredibly tricky to identify where these systems break down and why.
-Evaluation capabilities that currently exist today (e.g., single pass LLM-as-a-judge) are limited in that they often focus on individual metrics or capabilities, end-to-end outcomes, and are narrowly grounded on the preferences of humans.
-We argue that to match the agentic capabilities, evaluation frameworks must also be able to reason, probe, iterate, and understand the complex logic passing through these systems over long horizons.
-In this paper, we present RAFFLES - an evaluation architecture that incorporates reasoning and iterative refinement.
-Specifically, RAFFLES operates as an iterative, multi-component pipeline, using a central Judge to systematically investigate faults and a set of specialized Evaluators to assess not only the system's components but also the quality of the reasoning by the Judge itself, thereby building a history of hypotheses.
-We tested RAFFLES against several baselines on the Who\&When dataset, a benchmark designed to diagnose the "who" (agent) and "when" (step) of a system's failure.
-RAFFLES outperforms these baselines, achieving an agent-step fault pair accuracy of over 43\% on the Algorithmically-Generated dataset (a substantial increase from the previously published best of 16.6\%) and over 20\% on the Hand-Crafted dataset (surpassing the previously published best of 8.8\%).
-These results demonstrate a key step towards introducing automated fault detection for autonomous systems over labor-intensive manual human review.
+The advent of complex, interconnected long-horizon LLM systems has made it incredibly tricky to identify where and when these systems break down.
+Evaluation capabilities that currently exist today are limited in that they often focus on simple metrics, end-to-end outcomes, and are dependent on the perspectives of humans.
+In order to match the increasing complexity of these many component systems, evaluation frameworks must also be able to reason, probe, iterate, and understand the nuanced logic passing through these systems.
+In this paper, we present RAFFLES, an offline evaluation architecture that incorporates iterative reasoning.
+Specifically, RAFFLES operates as an iterative, multi-component pipeline, using a central Judge to systematically identify faults and a set of specialized Evaluators to assess the quality of the candidate faults as well as the rationale of the Judge.
+We evaluated RAFFLES with several benchmarks: the Who\&When datasets to identify step-level faults in multi-agent systems and the ReasonEval datasets to diagnose step-level mathematical reasoning errors.
+RAFFLES outperforms strong baselines, achieving an accuracy of over 20\% and 50\% on the Who\&When Hand-Crafted and Algorithmically-Generated datasets, and over 80\% on the ReasonEval datasets.
+These results demonstrate a key step towards introducing automated fault detection for autonomous systems over labor-intensive manual review.